Nuclear Power: Part of Canada’s Energy Transition

 - Ramzi Jammal, Executive Vice-President and Chief Regulatory Operations Officer Regulatory Operations Branch, Canadian Nuclear Safety Commission

 - Lisa Frizzell, Vice-President of Stakeholder Relations, Nuclear Waste Management Organization

 - Ron Oberth, President and CEO, Organization of Canadian Nuclear Industries

 - Nathan Tedford, Nuclear Technologies Lead, Hatch Ltd.

-Over the next few weeks, Talk Nuclear will host guest blogs from many of these participants capturing their insights.
+Over the next few weeks, Talk Nuclear will host guest blogs from a few of these participants capturing their insights.
 To get us started, John Gorman introduces SMRs and their role in decarbonization and electrification.